sanals/affiliate-link/readme.md

 1. Build the application
 2. Process all paths to ensure they're relative
-3. Add necessary files (CNAME, .nojekyll)
+3. Add necessary files (.nojekyll)
 4. Deploy to the gh-pages branch

 ### Manual Deployment